LeahC3/BrightBonds/README.md

 ## Development Status

-This project is fully functional and deployed using AWS Amplify.
-All core features are complete and secure.
+This project is **production-ready** and deployed using AWS Amplify.
+All core features are complete with enterprise-level security implementations.

+### Security Compliance
+- ✅ XSS vulnerability protection
+- ✅ HTTPS enforcement with security headers
+- ✅ Database backup and recovery (35-day PITR)
+- ✅ Secure credential management
+- ✅ Updated runtime environments
+- ✅ Input sanitization and validation